ryanking8215/go-wrk/README.md

 Acknowledgements
 ----------------

-  golang is awesome.
-I did not need anything but this to create go-wrk.
+  [The original author](https://github.com/tsliwowicz) fully credit the wrk project (https://github.com/wg/wrk) for the inspiration and even parts of this text.
-  I fully credit the wrk project (https://github.com/wg/wrk) for the inspiration and even parts of this text.
+  [The original author](https://github.com/tsliwowicz) also used similar command line arguments format and output format.

-  I also used similar command line arguments format and output format.
+  I added javascript support in this project like lua in wrk.